 Excellent for: Just Conservation, Whale watching, Dolphin watching

-Pico Island, named after the impressive volcano of Pico Alto (2351 metres) that dominates it, is one of the most beautiful of the Azores archipelago.
-The village of Lages de Pico is worth a visit to learn about the island’s whaling history, otherwise it is a pleasant place for walking or birdwatching.
+Pico Island, named after the impressive volcano of Pico Alto that dominates it, is one of the most beautiful of the Azores archipelago.
+Over 20 species of cetaceans have been recorded off the island's coast, with whales and dolphins either inhabiting these waters or passing by on their migrations.

-Ideal for viewing: Sowerby’s beaked whale, spotted dolphin, blue whale, minke whale, orca
+Ideal for viewing: sperm whale, spotted dolphin, blue whale, minke whale, Sowerby’s beaked whale

 Excellent for: Whale watching, Dolphin watching